-Complex acronyms, unique spellings, obscure words and challenging pronunciations should be carefully considered.
-Don’t forget research for hidden meanings of words and common uses of words to avoid being blind sided later down the road.
+Complex acronyms, unique spellings, obscure words, and challenging pronunciations should be carefully considered, if not avoided.
+Don’t forget research for hidden meanings and common uses of words to avoid being blindsided later.

 Before you settle on a name, make sure it's not already in use by another company.
 Check for trademarks, domain name availability, and social media handles to ensure that the name you choose is not already taken.
-Often a great name will be available on some platforms but not others.
+A great name will often be available on some platforms but not others.
 If this is the case, a good option is to add a descriptor word to the name or an alternative domain ending (.co instead of .com).

 A relevant name can allow for more targeted marketing campaigns and tailored messaging, which helps to attract the intended audience.
 A name that resonates with potential customers can be a valuable asset.